DPDK/dpdk/doc/guides/linux_gsg/build_dpdk.rst

 For proper operation of VFIO when running DPDK applications as a non-privileged user, correct permissions should also be set up.
 This can be done by using the DPDK setup script (called setup.sh and located in the tools directory).

-Binding and Unbinding Network Ports to/from the igb_uioor VFIO Modules
+Binding and Unbinding Network Ports to/from the Kernel Modules
 ----------------------------------------------------------------------

 As of release 1.4, DPDK applications no longer automatically unbind all supported network ports from the kernel driver in use.
-Instead, all ports that are to be used by an DPDK application must be bound to the igb_uio or vfio-pci module before the application is run.
+Instead, all ports that are to be used by an DPDK application must be bound to the uio_pci_generic, igb_uio or vfio-pci module before the application is run.
 Any network ports under Linux* control will be ignored by the DPDK poll-mode drivers and cannot be used by the application.

 .. warning::

     The DPDK will, by default, no longer automatically unbind network ports from the kernel driver at startup.
-    Any ports to be used by an DPDK application must be unbound from Linux* control and bound to the igb_uio or vfio-pci module before the application is run.
+    Any ports to be used by an DPDK application must be unbound from Linux* control and bound to the uio_pci_generic, igb_uio or vfio-pci module before the application is run.

-To bind ports to the igb_uio or vfio-pci module for DPDK use, and then subsequently return ports to Linux* control, a utility script called dpdk_nic _bind.py is provided in the tools subdirectory.
+To bind ports to the uio_pci_generic, igb_uio or vfio-pci module for DPDK use, and then subsequently return ports to Linux* control, a utility script called dpdk_nic _bind.py is provided in the tools subdirectory.
-This utility can be used to provide a view of the current state of the network ports on the system, and to bind and unbind those ports from the different kernel modules, including igb_uio and vfio-pci.
+This utility can be used to provide a view of the current state of the network ports on the system, and to bind and unbind those ports from the different kernel modules, including the uio and vfio modules.
 The following are some examples of how the script can be used.
 A full description of the script and its parameters can be obtained by calling the script with the --help or --usage options.
+Note that the uio or vfio kernel modules to be used, should be loaded into the kernel before running the dpdk_nic_bind.py script.

 .. warning::